Wearing Too Many Hats and Burning Out: How to Stop

 “You’re not saving money by doing everything—you’re spending your most expensive resource (your time) on your least valuable tasks.”

-That $15/hour VA isn’t an expense.
-They’re buying back your $200/hour time at a 93% discount.
-That’s some of the smartest money you’ll ever spend.
+Stop thinking about what tasks cost to outsource and start thinking about what they cost you to keep doing yourself.
+That $15/hour VA isn’t an expense—they’re buying back your $200/hour time at roughly a 93% discount, which is some of the smartest money you’ll ever spend.

 Here’s your today’s work: